nikhilanand03/AdobeInterIITTech/README.md

 Behaviour simulation dataset: https://docs.google.com/spreadsheets/d/1JcESl7qCCBvS6xpWMZplhCXunvmkcNU_/edit?usp=drive_link&ouid=101476968084918341858&rtpof=true&sd=true

-1. You'll find my code for the train-test split in the "train-test-split" folder.
-Over here, the bad video links are removed and the remaining data is split into 3 datasets.
+1. In the "train-test-split" folder, the bad video links are removed and the remaining data is split into 3 datasets.